Chairman: Sir Graham Meldrum CBE, OStJ

 She is a Fellow of the CIPD and a qualified coach.
 She left the West Midlands SHA on 31st October 2012 and is now a freelance consultant.
 Caroline lives in Worcester and has three grown-up children.

-NExT Director Placement: Mushtaq Khan
+NExT Director Placement (Non-Voting): Mushtaq Khan

 Mushtaq is a legal consultant to corporates.
 He is a highly regarded solicitor with more than 20 years’ experience, including at a senior level as partner and head of department at top 50 national corporate law firm, Freeths LLP.
 He has worked with a wide range of enterprises spanning the private, public and the third sector.